 In 2013, during a family crisis, Diane had to quickly move to Pittsburgh, Pennsylvania.
 The need to stabilize life required a slight halt to the operations of Virtual Staffing Source.
 However, Virtual Staffing Source was introduced to the Pittsburgh market in 2014.
 Our first Pittsburgh client was Verizon were we offered training and coaching to their sales team.
 Today, working with various companies and entrepreneurs, Virtual Staffing Source continues to change the way America conducts business.

 The visionary for Virtual Staffing Source is Diane M. Day.
 Her life mission is to help others experience the greater in life.
 She has spent her entire lifetime learning business concepts and the dynamics of organizations from the greatest managers and mentors that generously help her to develop into a leadership expert.
 She has spent over 25 years in managerial roles developing programs that support and grow corporate and ministerial leaders and processes for multiple organizations.
 Today, she continues to be both a scholar in life and in the classroom.
-She is currently pursuing her masters in Organizational Leadership and later a PhD with the goal of moving into a professorship.
+Education and experience is a combination that has worked to support her vision.
+She holds a Masters in Organizational Leadership and a Bachelors in Human Services, both from Geneva College.
 To review her credentials and see what others are saying about Diane, her resume and LinkedIn id is listed below.

 DIANE M. DAY

 A proven professional, passionately driven by goals and results, offers leadership experience in human resources and organizational development.
 Background includes an emphasis on recruiting, training and development, talent management, issue resolution, and project management.
 Passion includes leadership development, team building, ethics and motivating self and others to deliver exceptional service.